What Does SORN Stand For And Why Is It Used?

 How Long Does A SORN Last?

 Once you have requested a SORN it lasts indefinitely, so the vehicle will be declared as off the road, until you cancel the SORN by re-taxing your vehicle.
 The SORN will also be cancelled if the vehicle is scrapped, exported or sold.
 Statutory Off Road Notifications cannot be transferred and so if the vehicle is sold and the new owner would like to keep the vehicle off the road, they will need to apply for their own SORN.
+You can find out more about scrapping a SORN car here.

 How To SORN Your Car: